 Does Switzerland’s ageing population have any connection to the countries ongoing debate over immigration?

-1) Read and make notes on this article about Japan’s ageing population.
+i) Read and make notes on these articles about Japan’s ageing population.

 · Mothers may get €1,000 a month to have third child

 · High birthrate fails to stop population shrinking

 After generous parental allowances fail to reverse the trend, experts call for a different approach

 Thirty-four years after the start of a radical experiment in population control, China is paying a high price.

 Rule-abiding parents get preferential hospital treatment and extra land allowances – but the rich can afford to flout the rules

 Life expectancy in China is increasing but the number of young adults is plummeting due to strict birth control policies